wangyj641/telemetry/backend/README.md

 # Backend

-A small .NET Web API that receives, stores and serves telemetry data for demo and local development purposes.
-Intended to be run alongside the telemetry-frontend in this repository.
+A small ASP.NET Web API that receives, stores and serves telemetry data for demo and local development purposes.
+Intended to be run alongside the frontend in this repository.

 ## Features